Sami-07/video-processing-services/README.md

 - Generates HLS playlists and segments
 - Uploads transcoded content to S3
 - Updates transcoding status in DynamoDB

+## Workflow
+- User uploads a video through the dashboard interface
+- Raw video gets uploaded to the S3 raw videos bucket
+- Upload event is sent to AWS SQS queue
+- Node.js Video Consumer polls for video upload events
+- When an event is found, a container is spun up to process the video
+- The video is passed to the FFmpeg microservice
+- FFmpeg transcodes the video into HLS format with multiple quality levels
+- Transcoding status is written to DynamoDB
+- Transcoded segments and manifest are stored in production S3 bucket
+- Client receives index.m3u8 file when video is requested
+- Video segments stream in real-time with adaptive bitrate

 ## Tech Stack